uPortal-Project/WebproxyPortlet/README.md

   - [License](#license)

 ## <a name="desc"></a> Description
-This project encompasses two portlets: Web Proxy Portlet and Gateway SSO.
+This project encompasses four portlets: Web Proxy Portlet, Gateway SSO, XSLT Portlet and JSON Portlet.

 The Web Proxy Portlet is used to incorporate arbitrary web content as a portlet.
 It provides mechanisms for connecting to and rendering HTML with options for clipping, maintaining session information, and handling cookies.
 Proxied content